How Much Will You Earn With a Healthcare Management MBA?

 Why earn a healthcare management MBA?

 There are numerous roles in healthcare management geared toward people with bachelor's degrees in business, but the most lucrative positions tend to be those reserved for professionals with not only significant management experience but also advanced skills and deep domain knowledge.
-Case Western Reserve University's Online MBA with a Healthcare Management Track from the Weatherhead School of Management has a one-of-a-kind curriculum that pairs traditional Master of Business Administration coursework with a focused healthcare core designed to prepare students to step into high-paying roles in medical management and administration.
+Case Western Reserve University's Online MBA in Healthcare Management from the Weatherhead School of Management has a one-of-a-kind curriculum that pairs traditional Master of Business Administration coursework with a focused healthcare core designed to prepare students to step into high-paying roles in medical management and administration.

 What sets the program apart is that healthcare management is treated as much more than just another elective.
 Online MBA candidates at Case Western Reserve spend significant time studying healthcare finance, organizational behavior in medical settings, health economics and regulatory issues in medical management as well as advanced financial and managerial decision-making, risk management and operations management.
 The Weatherhead MBA's healthcare core makes up 40% of the total curriculum and includes classes such as: